mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### Explain Sienna's changed behaviour using the three-phase model of operant conditioning.

-- Discriminative stimulus - Advertisement showing the mini-marathon
+- Discriminative stimulus - Running a mini-marathon
-- Operant response - Participated in mini-marathon
+- Operant response - Experiencing 'runner's high' due to endorphin release
+- Consequence - Sienna feels good and is motivated
-- Consequence - Sienna experienced the 'runner's high'
+- Effect on future behaviour - Sienna increases the frequency at which she goes for a run

 ---